dperson/samba/README.md

         -i "<path>" Import smbpassword
-                    required arg: "<path>" - full file path in container -n          Start the 'nmbd' daemon to advertise the shares -s "<name;/path>[;browsable;readonly;guest;users]" Configure a share
+                    required arg: "<path>" - full file path in container -n          Start the 'nmbd' daemon to advertise the shares -p          Set ownership and permissions on the shares -s "<name;/path>[;browsable;readonly;guest;users]" Configure a share
                     required arg: "<name>;<comment>;</path>"
                     <name> is how it's called for clients